WolfgangKonen/GBG/README.txt

+GBG is a framework for General Board Game playing.
+New games can be coded following certain interfaces and then all AI agents of the GBG framework are available for that game.
+New AI agents can be coded following certain other interfaces.
+Then, the new agent can be tested on all games implemented in the GBG framework.
+It can be compared with all other AI agents in the GBG framework.

+For an in-depth description of classes and interfaces in GBG see the technical report on GBG (Start GBG - Help - Show TR-GBG.pdf)

 Starting the framework:
 -----------------------
-(e.g. in Eclipse)  Make a new Eclipse project with name SourceGBG and with build path SourceGBG/GBG (the directory containing src/ and lib/)
+(e.g. in Eclipse)  Make a new Eclipse project with build path GBG (this directory, containing src/ and lib/)

 1) Project Properties - Java Build Path - Libraries - Add Library... - JCommon & JFreeChart
 2) Project Properties - Java Build Path - Libraries - Add JARs... - SourcGBG/lib/commons-compress-1.9
-3) Start the GUI: LaunchTrainTTT.java - Run - Run As... - Java Application
+3) Start the GUI: Right mouse on LaunchTrainTTT.java - Run - Run As... - Java Application
-4) To locate help files: Edit .classpath and add line
+4) Optional, to locate help files: Edit .classpath and add line
 	<classpathentry excluding="**/*.java" kind="src" path="resources"/>
 5) Optional: Edit Run Configuration: Arguments - VM args = "-ea" (enable assertions, if you want them)